criteo/babar/README.md

 You can then use the `yarn logs` command to get the aggregated log file and process the logs using the **babar-processor**.

-## Using with Scalding and MapReduce
+## Profiling a Scalding or MapReduce application

 ### If the jar is already available on the nodes